Bachelor of Science in Family Science

 Understanding the Family

-Family Studies is a discipline that focuses on families, the challenges they face, and how to help them meet those challenges, and improve their quality of life.
+Family Science is a discipline that focuses on families, the challenges they face, and how to help them meet those challenges, and improve their quality of life.

 - Family Resource Management—how families manage time, energy, money, space, and helping them to manage these resources better.

 - Human Growth and Development—changes and milestones that people go through as they age from womb to tomb; knowing what to expect as people get older allows us to help them prepare for such changes.

 - Family Policy—developing policies and programs to help families with issues such as child care, child abuse, aging, and then analyzing how these policies and programs impact families.

 - Family/Parent Education—preparation, presentation, and evaluation of educational programs designed to enhance quality of life for families and parents.

 - Social Services—Youth development programs - including Scouts and Boys and Girls Clubs, Adoption Agencies, Foster Care Programs, Teen Pregnancy Prevention Coordinator, Family Preservation Specialist

 - Health Care and Family Wellness—Public Health Programs, Hospital Family Support Professionals, Child Life Specialist